Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Main Result and Our Approach

 We represent the server configuration at time $t$ using a vector $\sysbar{\veK}(t) = (\sysbar{K}_i(t))_{i\in\jobspace}$, whose $i$-th entry denotes the number of jobs in phase $i$.
 We assume that the single-server system has the same service limit $\Kmax$ and cost rate function $h(\cdot)$ as a server in the original infinite-server system.
 Therefore, the server configuration $\sysbar{\veK}(t)$ is also in the set $\Kinner = \{\vek\colon\sum_{i\in\jobspace} k_i \leq \Kmax\}$, and the cost rate at time $t$ is $h(\sysbar{\veK}(t))$.

 A single-server policy $\sysbar{\policy}$ determines when and how many jobs of each type to request.
-We allow the policy to be randomized and make decisions based on the current configuration and the history.
-Let $(\pi(\vek))_{\vek\in\Kinner}$ be a stationary distribution of the server configuration under the policy $\sysbar{\policy}$, and let $\sysbar{\veK}(\infty)$ be a random variable following the stationary distribution.
+We allow the single-server policy to be randomized and assume it is Markovian, i.e., it makes decisions only based on the current configuration.
+Note that allowing non-Markovian policies will not change the optimal value of the single-server problem that we will consider (see \Cref{sec:solve-single-lp}).
+Let $\pi\triangleq(\pi(\vek))_{\vek\in\Kinner}$ be a stationary distribution of the server configuration under the policy $\sysbar{\policy}$, and let $\sysbar{\veK}(\infty)$ be a random variable with the distribution $\pi$.
 When we consider a policy $\sysbar{\policy}$ and its stationary distribution $\pi$, we assume that the system is initialized from $\pi$.
 The policy $\sysbar{\policy}$ together with $\pi$ defines the \textit{request rate} of type $i$ jobs $\reqrate_i$, which is the expected number of type $i$ jobs requested per unit time in steady state.
 Note that $\reqrate_i$ is the throughput of type $i$ jobs since the system has a finite state space.